alekeeee/NN_Notes/README.md

 CTRL-Q: Quit

-Exectuables are found in notes/target
+Exectuables are found in notes/target.
-Your anti-virus will probably flag the program as at startup it will generate 11 .txt files to store the notes.
+Your anti-virus will probably flag the program as at program startup it will generate 11 .txt files to store the notes.